thecodingaviator/coasttocow/README.md

 ### `modify.php`

-The `modify.php` file is responsible for handling the editing of user profiles.
+`modify.php` is responsible for handling the editing of user profiles.
 It allows users to update their profile information, including email, phone number, job title, institution, and password.
 The file also handles the verification of the current password before allowing changes to be made.

 The file structure follows the standard PHP file format, starting with the `<?php` opening tag.
 It includes the necessary dependencies, such as the `utils/config.php` file, and starts the session.